SparsePainter/SparsePainter.github.io/Usages.md

 **At least one of the below commands should also be given in order to run SparsePainter**

 * **-prob** Output the local ancestry probabilities for each target sample at each SNP.
 The output file format is a gzipped text file (.txt.gz).
-The output probabilities need to be standardized by user because of the rounding errors by argument ``al``.
+The output probabilities need to be standardized by user because of the rounding errors by argument ``dp``.

 * **-chunklength** Output the chunk length of each local ancestry for each target sample.
-The output file format is a text file (.txt).
+The output file format is a gzipped text file (.txt.gz).

 * **-aveSNP** Output the average local ancestry probabilities for each SNP.
 The output file format is a text file (.txt).